openshift/windows-machine-config-bootstrapper/tools/windows-node-installer/README.md

 The `wni` requires the kubeconfig of the OpenShift cluster, a provider specific credentials file to create and destroy a Windows instance on the selected provider.
-To create an instance, `wni` also requires extra information such as image id and instance type.
+To create an instance, `wni` also requires extra information such as the instance type.
 Some optional flags include directory path to windows-node-installer.json file and log level display.
 For more information please visit `--help` for any commands or sub-commands.
 Available Commands: